 What Happens to the Metal Roof Panels over Time or When They Are Cut?

 If you choose either of them for metal roof installation, don’t expect your new roofing system to stay structurally sound or rust free for decades without costly maintenance.
 Sooner or later, the coating that shields steel from water and oxygen will wear off.
 When it’s gone, the affected areas will turn yellowish and brownish in no time, shedding flakes of iron oxide–AKA rust–to indicate deterioration.
 Also during the installation process the roof panels are cut to fit the roof.
 Once the cut is made the galvanic coating is gone and the steel will then wick moisture into the panel creating rust.

 Are There Any Superior Alternatives?

-Rather than spending your home improvement dollars on a steel roof that belongs on a commercial or agricultural roof, we recommend investing in a copper, zinc, or aluminum one.
+Rather than spending your home improvement dollars on a steel roof that belongs on an agricultural or building roof, we recommend investing in a copper, zinc, or aluminum one.
 All of these metals are rust proof, which speaks a lot about their durability and resilience.
 If you seriously want to grow old with your roof, choose a metal that ages beautifully.

 Classic Metal Roofs offers a remarkable selection of copper, zinc, and aluminum roofing systems.
 Call us at (866) 303-2002 now to discuss your roof replacement needs, or use our Free Consultation form to get a free estimate.
 We proudly serve MA, RI, CT and southern NH.
 For “the best roofs under the sun” contact us when you’re ready to replace your roof.